OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-without-active-directory.md

 position: 40
 ---

 With the servers provisioned, and the shared storage and database now available, you can now set up each of the Octopus Server nodes.
-An Octopus: HA configuration requires at least two nodes, and has been tested with up to eight nodes.
+An Octopus High Availability configuration requires at least two nodes, and has been tested with up to eight nodes.

 This document covers the configuration of Octopus **without Active Directory** and assumes the following: